And death shall have no dominion

 "And death shall have no dominion" is a poem written by Welsh poet Dylan Thomas (1914–1953).
-The title comes from St. Paul's epistle to the Romans (6:9).
+The title comes from St. Paul's epistle to the Romans (6:9): "Christ being raised from the dead dieth no more; death hath no dominion over him."
+The poem portrays death as a guarantee of immortality, drawing on imagery from John Donne's Devotions Upon Emergent Occasions.

+Poem

+And death shall have no dominion.